youssef47048/ATC_01021547048/README.md

 The application includes a dark mode feature that can be toggled by clicking the moon/sun icon in the navigation bar.

-## 📝 API Documentation

-The application includes a RESTful API for integration with other systems.
-API documentation is available at `/swagger` when running in development mode.

 ## 🤝 Contributing